aproxacs/mockHttpServer/README.md

 `requireAccessToken` : see `Setting Access Token` section below.

 ### mockResponse
-The mockResponse is about how to send a response when XHR request matches to mockRequest.
+The mockResponse is about how to send a response by server when XHR request matches to mockRequest.

-Possible options are status, headers, template, templateName, and timeout.
+Possible options are `status`, `headers`, `template`, `templateName`, and `timeout`.

 `status` : default is 200
 `headers` : HTTP headers of the response.
 Sets 'content-tag' as `application/json`, because response type is always json.
 `template` : Template to generate response data.
 Almost same as [mockJSON](http://experiments.mennovanslooten.nl/2010/mockjson/)
-`templateName` : If template stats with array, it needs template name to specify the size of array.
+`templateName` : If template starts with array, it needs template name to specify the size of array.
 For example,

     mockResponse = {
       template: [